galuscakova/DAT130-2026/M2/SQL-2.md

 ---

-## Exercise 2 – Join with selection
+## Exercise 2 – Select with selection

 Give the names of the bars that sell **Victoria Bitter** for less than 2.50.